jfhbrook/susitna/README.md

 a recursive descent style parser, as seen in both WIC&I and CI.
 However, I might implement expressions using a Pratt parser (a great example in CI) and I may hand-roll a scanner in the future.

-One open question is how I want to handle shell commands in the scanner.
-I want to take bare cli commands and execute them with minimal friction, which means:

-1. Treating "commands" which map to bins in the PATH as being roughly equivalent to BASIC commands
-2. Allowing for a standard-ish way of doing stream redirects that's idiomatic for a BASIC
-3. Scanning `--option`s and `-sHoRtOpTs` as CLI arguments instead of parts of an expression.
-I'm going to make this a later milestone and concentrate on a base language to start so I can punt on this problem, but the big question is whether to introduce context and use different scanning logic when handling shell commands, versus having context-independent scanning rules that parse those as flags/options regardless of command and treat them as syntax errors for native commands.
-Probably the latter, especially if it lets native commands or cmdlets support options/flags.

-I'm hopeful that, as I develop the scanner and parser, that I'll be able to make new combinators which make it easier to define "standard" commands.

 One combinator I need to think about is a `synchronize` combinator, which can eat invalid tokens to the end of the malformed command in an effort to recover.